sh13y/Filmxy-Direct-Link-Extractor/README.md

 ## Privacy & Security

 This extension:
-- Does not collect any personal data
+- Doesn't spy on you (we're not your ex 👀)
-- Does not track user behavior
+- Doesn't track you (we're too lazy for that)
-- Only accesses specified domains
+- Only visits the sites it needs to (it's not a web tourist)
-- Stores minimal data locally (last used IMDb code)
+- Stores just one thing locally (it has commitment issues)
-- No external analytics or tracking
+- No analytics (what happens in your browser, stays in your browser)

 ## Support